 The program trains individuals to supervise many of the health information management department's daily functions; review records for consistency, completeness and accuracy; index and classify all diagnosis and operations on diseases for public health authorities; prepare studies for medical staff; and respond to authorized inquiries for insurance or legal purposes.
 Clinical experience will be provided in local health care facilities.
 Graduates are eligible to take the Registered Health Information Technician (RHIT) Examination.
 Successful candidates are awarded the RHIT credential.
 RHIT designation signifies a person is a qualified specialist in coding, assembling, analyzing, abstracting and maintaining health information.

-Program Accreditation: The Health Information Management program is accredited by
+Program Accreditation: The Health Information Technology program is accredited by

 the Commission on Accreditation for Health Informatics and Information Management